mjwall/mjwall.github.io/source/_posts/2013-10-04-how-i-use-emacs.markdown

 in buffers.
 Emacs daemon seemed to fit both of these, but I didn't like starting it up in my init.el or on login.

-Avdi Grim wrote an article at
-http://devblog.avdi.org/2011/10/27/running-emacs-as-a-server-emacs-reboot-15/
-about how he launches Emacs and that got me started.
+Avdi Grimm wrote an article at http://devblog.avdi.org/2011/10/27/running-emacs-as-a-server-emacs-reboot-15/ about how he launches Emacs and that got me started.
 I hadn't used emacsclient very much before this.
 The `-a ""` trick was exactly what